Dasyophthalma rusina

 Dasyophthalma rusina is a butterfly of the family Nymphalidae.
 It is found in Brazil, from Bahia to Santa Catarina.
 The habitat consists of high altitude areas (about 1,200 meters).

+Description

+D. rusina is characterised by the brilliant, intensive deep blue reflections on the basal part of the forewing and the median area of the hind- wing.

+Biology

 The larvae feed on Geonoma schottiana, Bactris tomentosa, Euterpe edulis and Bambusa species.